Razeacc/CopyPasteFiles/LORE_OVERVIEW/Documentation/Firmata_Frontier_Events/OdeToHERFirmata.md

 ### Buy
 *Here's what I got~
 ```
--The Immortal Pumpkin-
+- Gag Helium Balloon -
-"Your carved pumpkin will last forever and not rot away after the event ends.
-The perfect Harrow-Ween Souvenir"
+*This helium balloon cannot be popped nor have its helium extracted due to plot armor.
+It's merely a decorative set piece that would last as long as the story goes on
 1x Scripting Ink

--Besado Candy (Prototype)-
+- 5x Besado Candy (Prototype v2) -
-"Besado made some candy for the occasion.
-Although not as good as a sweet, it's... very spicy, for some reason.
-Perfect to help you scream your heart out!
-Or to... poison anyone who's very bad at handling spicy stuff-"
+*Besado made some candy for the occasion.
+Although not as good as a sweet, it's... very bitter, for some reason.
+Perfect to help wake yourself up!
 1x Scripting Ink

--Scripted Pumpkin Seed Supplies-
+- Scripted Pumpkin Seed Supplies -
-"You've collected enough pumpkin seeds to grow pumpkins whenever you want.
-It will never run out, somehow, for plot reasons."
+*You've collected enough pumpkin seeds to grow pumpkins whenever you want.
+It will never run out, somehow, for plot reasons.
 2x Scripting Ink